-Ushguli consists of the four villages Murqmeli, Chashashi, Chvibiani and Shibiani, which line up along the river for a distance of two kilometres.
-From Shibiani, the highest village, it is only eight kilometres to the Shkhara Glacier.
+Ushguli consists of the four villages Murqmeli, Chashashi, Chvibiani and Shibiani, which line up along the river for a distance of two kilometers.
+From Shibiani, the highest village, it is only eight kilometers to the Shkhara Glacier.
 The route is very popular with hikers.

 The approximately 250 inhabitants of Ushguli make their living from agriculture and more and more from tourism.
 Various families have converted their houses into simple guesthouses, offering their guests rooms and cooking for them.

-Svan defence towers are up to 25 meters high
+Svan defense towers are up to 25 meters high

-Some Svan defence towers have up to 6 floors.
+Some Svan defense towers have up to 6 floors.

 What else there is to see in Ushguli

 Although tourism is becoming more and more popular in Ushguli, the village is more authentic and pristine than the capital Mestia, which lies further down in the valley.
 The guesthouses are simple, the roads unpaved and the village infrastructure comparatively simple and modest.
 In Ushguli, locals, tourists and many animals cross paths: cattle, cows, horses, pigs, dogs and chickens move peacefully and freely in the village.
 A little tip: Get up early in the morning and walk through Ushguli when there are no people on the way.
 The village then shows its authentic side.